-“Replaced” is the operative word.
-None of the functionality is going in the bin, so you can still sync music to your iPod.
-Or, indeed, your iOS and iPad.
-You'll still be able to buy music and movies outright - or rent movies.
+Replaced is the operative word.
+None of the features went in the bin, so you can still sync music to your iPod.
+Or, indeed, your iPhone and iPad.
+You're able to buy music and movies outright - or rent movies.

-The iTunes store will remain on iOS, while you'll still be able to buy music in the Apple Music app on Mac and the iTunes app on Windows.
-You'll still be able to buy, give and redeem iTunes gift vouchers.
+The iTunes Store remains on iOS, while you'll still be able to buy music in the Apple Music app on Mac and the iTunes app on Windows.
+You're still able to buy, give and redeem iTunes gift vouchers.

-How you'll sync your iPod, iPhone or iPad without iTunes
+How to sync your iPod, iPhone or iPad to a Mac without iTunes

-If you still sync media to your device using a cable, you will still be able to do so in the new apps.
+If you sync media to your Mac using a cable, the separate apps don't change that.

-When you connect a device to your Mac, it will also now show up in the sidebar of Finder, enabling you to backup, update or restore your device.
+When you connect a device to your Mac, it now shows up in the sidebar of Finder so you can backup, update or restore your device in the same way you could before.
 Of course, a lot of people back up their iOS devices using iCloud, but this isn't an option with older devices.

 Everything.
-OK, we're being facetious, but it had become very clunky and while the experience on Windows has improved hugely, it was once the worst piece of big-name software on the platform and constantly crashed.
+OK, we're being facetious, but it had become very clunky on all platforms.
+While the experience improved hugely, it was once the worst piece of big-name software available for Windows with constant crashes.

 The Apple Music app is the main iTunes replacement

-The Apple Podcasts app is the place for podcasts, remarkably
+The Apple Podcasts app is the place for podcasts

 Very much like the iOS equivalent, the Podcasts app offers more than 700,000 shows and it'll notify you of new episodes as soon as they become available.

-The Apple TV app is the place for iTunes movies and, of course, TV
+The Apple TV app is the place for iTunes movies and, of course, Apple TV+